Tropical Forest Restoration

 Reduced / Sequestered

 In recent decades, tropical forests have suffered extensive clearing, fragmentation, degradation, and depletion of biodiversity.
-Once blanketing 12 percent of the world’s landmass, they now cover just 5 percent.
-While destruction continues in many places, tropical forest restoration is growing and may sequester as much as six gigatons of carbon dioxide per year.
+Once blanketing 12 percent of the world’s land mass, they now cover just 5 percent.
+While destruction continues in many places, tropical forest restoration is growing and may sequester as much as 6 gigatons of carbon dioxide per year.